 DON’T

 - Send it with typos.
-Your resume is your product!
+Your resume reflects your attention to detail

-4. Your software engineer resume checklist
+6. Your software engineer resume checklist↑

 General